-A similar TEL system should be designed so as to be usable and pedagogically effective for its learners, according to the learning context.
+A TEL system that rests on constructivism should be designed so as to be usable and pedagogically effective for its learners, according to the learning context.
 As there is not a single design methodology that takes care of both the usability and pedagogical effectiveness of a TEL system, the TERENCE consortium mixes two design methodologies: one, the user centred design (UCD), that is iterative and places users at the centre of the design process for attaining usability; the other, the evidence based design (EBD), that stresses the role of empirical evidence for attaining pedagogical effectiveness.
-See [5].
+See [4].
 The methodologies are used throughout TERENCE: the system is iteratively designed, starting with the analysis of the context with all the TERENCE users, and revising prototypes of the system through evaluations with users again.

 More specifically, the TERENCE analysis of the learning context is concerned with (1) the characteristics and preferences of the TERENCE learners, (2) the learning tasks and their organisation into a stimulation plan by domain experts for the TERENCE learners, (3) the environment.
-Now, the main sources for learning about the characteristics and preferences of the learners are the learners themselves, their referent adults, such as parents and school teachers and domain experts of our learners' characteristics, e.g., education psychologists.
+Now, the main sources for learning about the characteristics and preferences of the learners are the learners themselves.
 Thus the TERENCE consortium planned field studies in UK and Italy with c.
-550 learners for "learning about learners", specifically, their characteristics and preferences for the system design, besides contextual inquiries with their school teachers and parents, e.g., via diaries, as well as with domain experts.
+550 learners for "learning about learners", specifically, their characteristics and preferences for the system design.

 However, the TERENCE learners are children, aged 7-11 year old.
-There are a number of data gathering methods for interacting with learners that are adults, however, the same methods cannot be often used "as is" when learners are young children [4]: for example, [17] explains that children might become anxious at the thought of taking a test, and test taking may conjure up thoughts of school.
-Hanna et al. [11] give suggestions for interacting with children, in particular, they suggest that you should not ask children if they want to play the game or do a task, that gives them the option to say no. Instead use phrases such as "Now I need you to..." or "Let's do this..." or "It's time to play...".
+There are a number of data gathering methods for interacting with learners that are adults, however, the same methods cannot be often used "as is" when learners are young children [3]: for example, [16] explains that children might become anxious at the thought of taking a test, and test taking may conjure up thoughts of school.
+Hanna et al. [10] give suggestions for interacting with children, in particular, they suggest that you should not ask children if they want to play the game or do a task, that gives them the option to say no. Instead use phrases such as "Now I need you to..." or "Let's do this..." or "It's time to play...".
 However, the better thing is playing with them.
-Druin [7] moves along the same lines, and suggests to use indirect methods to interact with children when children play the "user" role.
-More in general, co-design offers a series of suggestions for gathering data with children as users, where co-design is defined as "collective creativity [...] applied across the whole span of a design process" [18].
+Druin [6] moves along the same lines, and suggests to use indirect methods to interact with children when children play the "user" role.
+More in general, co-design offers a series of suggestions for gathering data with children as users, where co-design is defined as "collective creativity [...] applied across the whole span of a design process" [17].